ansible/ansible-ai-connect-service/README.md

 # Red Hat Ansible Lightspeed with IBM Watson Code Assistant service

-Note: This repository is under active development and is not yet ready for production use.
+> **Note:** This repository is under active development and is not yet ready for production use.

+#### Wisdom Service
-This repo contains a Django application that serves Ansible task suggestions for consumption by the Ansible VSCode extension.
+This repository contains a Python/Django application under the `ansible-wisdom-service/ansible_wisdom` path.
+This application serves Ansible task suggestions for consumption by the Ansible VSCode extension.
 In the future it will also serve playbook suggestions and integrate with Ansible Risk Insights, ansible lint, etc.

 The Django application depends on a separate model server to perform the task suggestion predictions.
 There is a torchserve configuration in this repository that can be stood up for this purpose, or you can point the Django application at the dev model server running at model.wisdom.testing.ansible.com as described below.

+#### Admin Portal
+This repository also contains a React/TypeScript webapp for the "Admin Portal".
+This is located under `ansible-wisdom-service/ansible_wisdom_console_react`.
+Further details can be found in the corresponding `README.md`.
+If you wish to run the "Admin Portal" locally it is important to read the instructions.

 ## Using pre-commit